jackeichen/pydiskcmd/README.md

     $ pip install .

-After your installation, you can use command to anable Linux Bash Completion:
+After your installation, you can use command to enable Linux Bash Completion:

     $ pydiskcmd --en_completion